Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 5- You can view the live version of the Quiz App project here: [Live Preview](https://quiz-app-mohamed-abelkareem.netlify.app/).

+6- You can view the live version of the Color Palette Generator project here: [Live Preview](https://color-palette-mohamed-abd-elkareem.netlify.app/).

 ---

 Feel free to explore the code, try the projects, or leave suggestions!